little-truth/little-truth/README.md

 - 👋 Hi, I’m @little-truth
-- 👀 I’m interested in changing careers (maybe!)
+- 👀 I’m studying information systems and analytics.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning HTML, CSS, R, and RapidMiner/Ai Studio.
-- 💞️ I’m looking to collaborate on beginner projects.
+- 💞️
-- 📫 How to reach me ...

 <!---
 little-truth/little-truth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.